snltd/gurp/doc/doers.md

 You can, of course, `(slurp)` the file off disk, and/or programmatically generate your values.
 If your vars don't line up, `gurp` will error and tell you why.

+The other way to install files, which is meant for binaries for other large files, is using `:from` instead of `:content`. `gurp` assumes your files are in a `files/` directory which sits at the same level as your initial host config, so you only have to supply the file's name.

 ### User